-(1) The other investors in PCA Holdings are Sixty Wall Street Fund, L.P., J.P.
+- (1) The other investors in PCA Holdings are Sixty Wall Street Fund, L.P., J.P.
 Morgan Capital Corporation, BT Capital Investors, L.P. and other investors, none of whom own more than 0.5% of the equity interests of PCA Holdings.

-- (2) PCA has also issued options to management to purchase common stock, which, if exercised, would result in management owning in the aggregate approximately 9.6% of the common equity of PCA. - approximately 9.6% of the common equity of PCA.(3) On July 15, 1999, Tenneco announced its intention to spin-off TPI to its stockholders in the fall of 1999.
-Upon completion of the spin-off, TPI will no longer be controlled by Tenneco. - (4) PCA was formed in January 1999 and acquired the containerboard and corrugated packaging products business of The Containerboard Group of TPI in April 1999 as a result of the transactions.
+(2) PCA has also issued options to management to purchase common stock, which, - if exercised, would result in management owning in the aggregate approximately 9.6% of the common equity of PCA.

+(3) On July 15, 1999, Tenneco announced its intention to spin-off TPI to its stockholders in the fall of 1999.
+Upon completion of the spin-off, TPI will - no longer be controlled by Tenneco.

+(4) PCA was formed in January 1999 and acquired the containerboard and - corrugated packaging products business of The Containerboard Group of TPI in April 1999 as a result of the transactions.
+The Containerboard Group of TPI

+APTII 1999 as a result of the transactions.
 The Containerboard Group of TPI is often referred to in this prospectus as the Group.

-After giving effect to the offerings and assuming the exercise in full of the underwriters' over-allotment option from TPI, TPI will not own any shares of common stock of PCA, PCA Holdings will own 49.0% of the outstanding common stock and management will own 3.0% of the outstanding common stock, without giving effect to the exercise of any options issued to management in June 1999, or 8.9% of the outstanding common stock assuming the exercise in full of these options.
+After giving effect to the offerings and assuming the exercise in full of the underwriters' over-allotment option from TPI, TPI will not own any shares of common stock of PCA, PCA Holdings will own % of the outstanding common stock and management will own % of the outstanding common stock, without giving effect to the exercise of any options issued to management.